Alexis M.,

 Vendor lock-in happens gradually.
 A good deal at the start, then rising prices, and suddenly you realize: switching would cost more than the problem itself.
 The solution?
 Not paranoia - but strategic planning from day one.
 Formulate contracts correctly.
 Keep data portable.
 Review regularly.

 The first year was great.
-The new SaaS provider offered quick implementation, good features, friendly support.
+The new SaaS provider delivered fast implementation, good features, and friendly support.
 You sign a three-year contract.
 Everything runs smoothly.

 Then, after a year and a half, the inevitable happens.

-The provider increases prices by 40%.
+The provider raises prices by 40%.
 A feature you need is discontinued.
-A competing product suddenly looks much better.
+A competitor’s product suddenly looks much better.

 You want to switch.
 And then you realize:

 Your data is in a proprietary format.
 Your workflows are deeply integrated.
 Your team knows only this system.
-Switching would take months and cost hundreds of thousands of francs.
+The switch would take months and cost hundreds of thousands of Swiss francs.

-This is Vendor Lock-in.
+That is vendor lock-in.
 Not theory - reality.

 (We see this regularly.
 More often than you think.)